Online Program Overview

-This two-week intensive summer program for high school students imparts the essentials of application development for mobile devices like cell phones and tablets.
+This three-week intensive summer pre-college program for high school students imparts the essentials of application development for mobile devices like cell phones and tablets.
 Specifically, students will create applications for the Android platform, as Android’s development tools can be installed over all commonly used operating systems (Windows, macOS, Linux).
 Moreover, the Java language we’ll use to code applications is much more widely known than the boutique languages used to develop applications for the iOS (Apple) platform.

 The main objective of this course is to provide students with the tools and knowledge necessary to create applications that can run on a current mobile computing platform.
-This summer, our target platform is Google’s Android.
+This summer, the target platform is Google’s Android.
 Upon completion of this course, the engaged student should be able to:

 - Use the Java language and associated Android frameworks to create mobile apps

 - Create effective user interfaces for mobile apps